OpenBCI/brainflow/docs/Examples.rst

 - for Linux and MacOS add them to LD_LIBRARY_PATH env variable
 - for Windows add them to PATH env variable
-- or just copypaste them to the folder where your executable is located
+- or just copypaste them to the folder where your executable is located, don’t forget to copypaste brainflow_boards.json too

 CMake File Example
 ~~~~~~~~~~~~~~~~~~~~~